 Make Your Own Computer Costume!

 If you think making your own Halloween costumes is tricky, think again.
-This recycled box costume is less hassle than fighting your way through the crowd at the local Halloween store, and your little computer nerd will love getting to dress up like his favorite piece of electronic equipment.
+This recycled box costume is less hassle than fighting your way through the crowd at the local Halloween store, and your little techie will love getting to dress up like the old school version of her favorite piece of electronic equipment.
 If you like the idea of an easy, do-it-yourself costume but are not too fond of the computer idea, you can use the same steps to make a robot costume, a birthday present costume or even a box of macaroni and cheese costume!
 This activity is not only practical and cost-effective, but it's also a great way for you and your child to spend some time together doing a fun craft project.

 What You Need: